mui/mui-x/docs/data/date-pickers/shortcuts/shortcuts.md

 ## Adding shortcuts

-By default, pickers use the `PickersShortcuts` components to display short-cuts.
+By default, pickers use the `PickersShortcuts` component to display shortcuts.
-This component accept a prop `shortcurs` as an array of `PickersShortcutsItem`.
+This component accepts a `shortcurs` prop as an array of `PickersShortcutsItem`.
 Those items are made of two required attributes:

 - `label`: The string displayed on the shortcut chip.
 This property must be unique.